skorch-dev/skorch/docs/user/callbacks.rst

-The :class:`.LRScheduler` callback allows the use of the various learning rate schedulers defined in :mod:`torch.optim.lr_scheduler`, such as :class:`~torch.optim.lr_scheduler.ReduceLROnPlateau`, which allows dynamic learning rate reducing based on a given value to monitor, or :class:`~torch.optim.lr_scheduler.CyclicLR`, which cycles the learning rate between two boundaries with a constant frequency.
+The :class:`.LRScheduler` callback allows the use of the various learning rate schedulers defined in :mod:`torch.optim.lr_scheduler`, such as :class:`~torch.optim.lr_scheduler.ReduceLROnPlateau`, which allows dynamic learning rate reduction based on a given value to monitor, or :class:`~torch.optim.lr_scheduler.CyclicLR`, which cycles the learning rate between two boundaries with a constant frequency.